Sofidel Invests $185 Million To Expand Its Circleville Ohio Plant

-(MENAFN- PR Newswire) The factory will reach a production capacity of over 200,000 metric tons per year (+50%) thanks to a new Valmet paper mill machine, making it Sofidel's most important production site worldwide.

-HORSHAM, Pa., Sept.
-13, 2023 /PRNewswire/ -- To meet the growing demand in the U.S. , the Sofidel tissue paper group, well-known for its Regina, Nicky and customer brands, is further strengthening its production capacity with a $185 million investment in its integrated plant in Circleville, Ohio.
+(MENAFN- 3BL) HORSHAM, Pa., September 13, 2023 /3BL/ - To meet the growing demand in the U.S. , the Sofidel tissue paper group, well-known for its Regina, Nicky and customer brands, is further strengthening its production capacity with a $185 million investment in its integrated plant in Circleville, Ohio.

 The project involves the construction of a new building that will house the new Valmet DCT 200 paper mill machine, which will start operation in Q3 2025 with a production capacity of 70,000 metric tons per year.